top of page

 Programs.

-Programming at IYG revolves around building community, developing leadership qualities, and increasing self-esteem and self-efficacy.
-Through this programming, our staff hopes to lessen the impact of stressors most commonly faced by LGBTQ+ youth.
+Programs at IYG revolves around building community, developing leadership qualities, and increasing self-esteem and self-efficacy.
+Through this programs, our staff hopes to lessen the impact of stressors most commonly faced by LGBTQ+ youth.

 Just a few of our regular programs include: